| Texas

 The

-project, however, met with fierce opposition, especially in rural areas
+project, however, met with fierce opposition across the state.

 as the wide corridors would have taken many acres of farming and ranch